 Posting isn’t enough.
 You need to post strategically.
 Here’s what’s working right now:

 Native video.
-Short teaching clips.
+Short teaching clips of 30-120 seconds.
 Quick takes.
 Behind-the-scenes content.
 Video builds trust faster than text.
+Use a clear topic and hook in the first 2-3 seconds.

 What doesn’t work?
 Link dumps.
 Promotional posts.
 Generic content that could come from anyone.
-(Or worse, obviously AI-generated content with no personality.)
+Obviously AI-generated content with no personality.
+Hard-pitch posts with no prior value or relationship.

 The algorithm rewards engagement.
 So create content that sparks conversation.
 Ask questions.
 Take positions.
 Be memorable.